 The hereditary units or genes which determine the characters of an individual are carried in the chromosomes and an individual usually has many genes for the determination of various different characters.
 As there are more genes than the chromosomes, it can be expected that each chromosome contains more than one gene.
-The genes for different characters may be either situated in the same chromosome or in different chromosomes.
-When the genes are situated in different chromosomes, the characters they control appear in the next generation together or apart, depending on the chance alone.
+The genes for different characters may be either situated in the same chromosome or in different characters they control appear in the next generation together or apart, depending on the chance alone.
 They assort independently according to Mendel's law of independent assortment.
-But if the genes are situated in the same chromosome and are fairly close to each other, they tend to be inherited together.
-This type of coexistence of two or more genes in the same chromosome is known as linkage.
+But if the genes are situated in the same chromosome is known as linkage.
 The difference between independent assortment and linkage are shown the following examples:

-1. Genes on chromosomes assort independently giving a 1 : 1 : 1 : 1 test cross ratio is as follows:
+1. Genes on chromosomes assort independently giving a 1: 1: 1: 1 test cross ratio is as follows: